-Both brands are regarded as industry titans, with Jaeger Lecoultre distinguished by a tradition of in-house production and IWC’s commitment to sustainability and high-quality pilot and titanium watches.
+Both brands are regarded as industry titans, with Jaeger Lecoultre distinguished by a tradition of in-house production and IWC’s commitment to sustainability and high-quality titanium and pilot watches.
 This comparison guide looks closely at each brand’s history, craftsmanship, popularity, and warranty that put them in the spotlight.
 And clarifies who’s the better brand.

 History and Target Market